 About the Michelson Found Animals Foundation

 Michelson Found Animals is an independently funded nonprofit that works to achieve one goal: find the big ideas that will help reduce the number of homeless pets.
 Led by business, animal welfare and medical professionals, we develop innovative solutions that address the underlying causes of pet homelessness, bringing pets and people together.
-Programs address pet adoption, pet microchipping and registration, low-cost spay neuter services, and sterilization research.
+Programs address pet adoption, low-cost spay neuter services, and sterilization research.
 By offering a wealth of educational resources to pet owners and animal care professionals, Michelson Found Animals advances the health and safety of animals everywhere.
 Michelson Found Animals was founded by Dr. Gary Michelson and Alya Michelson.
 Follow our progress online at www.FoundAnimals.org, or via social media at Facebook, Twitter, and YouTube.